akhomy/alpine-ngrok/README.md

-# NGROK image for LAMP stack
+# NGROK image for Docker Compose LAMP stack
 NGROK image based on Alpine Linux.

 ## How to run